Do you need financial wellness tips? It’s a question that many people ask themselves, but may not know how to answer.

 8. talk about money with family

 For some reason many of us dislike talking about money.
 We’ll talk about anything and everything instead.
-But one of the most important financial wellness tips I can give you is to discuss your finances with your spouse and family.
+But one of the most important financial well being tips I can give you is to discuss your finances with your spouse and family.

 Don’t keep secrets.